pearu/f2py/doc/fparser2.rst

 any tool that makes use of the parse tree.

-For example, the text `a(1:2)` would always match an array section (Fortran2003 rule R617) and never as a substring (Fortran2003 rule R609) even when variable `a` is declared as type `character`.
+For example, the text `a(1:2)` would always match an array section (Fortran2003 rule R617) and never a substring (Fortran2003 rule R609), even when variable `a` is declared as type `character`.
 The reason for this is that Fortran2003 rule R603 specifies the matching of array section before the matching of substring which is how it is implemented in fparser2.

-In many cases any ambiguity in rule matching can and will be removed by adding constraint checking to fparser2 and the first step in supporting this is the subject is issue #201.
+In many cases any ambiguity in rule matching can and will be removed by adding constraint checking to fparser2 and the first step in supporting this is the subject of issue #201.

 However, in some situations it is not possible to disambiguate rules via constraints by simply parsing a valid Fortran file.
 As an